KTVT: 1999–present: As a CBS O&O station

 On August 26, 2013, KTVT/KTXA moved its Dallas business operations to a redeveloped office building at 12001 North Central Expressway (twenty blocks north of the previous Dallas facility at 10111 North Central, near Texas Health Presbyterian Hospital, between Walnut Hill and Meadow Road).
 The office tower that the stations began occupying—where KTVT's Dallas newsroom and the advertising sales offices for the duopoly occupy the top floor—was renamed CBS Tower.
 The station's primary studio facilities, and other technical and business operations remain at the Bridge Street facility in east Fort Worth; the former 24,000 sqft Dallas offices on North Central were purchased by Avial Hotels (the real estate development subsidiary of North Carolina–based Blue Star Hospitality) in November 2015, which intended to redevelop the building as a hotel.

 On August 13, 2019, National Amusements announced that Viacom and CBS Corporation would recombine their assets into a singular entity to be named ViacomCBS in a deal valued at up to $15.4 billion.
-The acquisition was finalized on December 4, 2019, resulting in CBS Television Stations (and by association, KTVT/KTXA) becoming a ViacomCBS subsidiary.
+The acquisition was finalized on December 4, 2019.
 On February 16, 2022, ViacomCBS changed its name to Paramount Global.

-In late February 2023, KTVT changed its main on-air brand to CBS Texas, and its newscast and sportscast titles to CBS News Texas and CBS Sports Texas respectively, while retaining the pre-existing "star 11" logo as a secondary icon.
+On February 22, 2023, KTVT changed its main on-air brand to CBS Texas, and its newscast and sportscast titles to CBS News Texas and CBS Sports Texas respectively, while retaining the pre-existing "star 11" logo as a secondary icon.
 Station representatives explained the change as being more representative of KTVT's wide coverage area and some statewide initiatives, and research indicating that area residents consider themselves "Texans first".
 However, the change does not affect the status of CBS affiliates in other parts of the state.

 KTVT-DT2

 On May 25, 2015, KTVT launched a digital subchannel on virtual channel 11.2 to serve as a charter affiliate of Decades, a classic television network co-owned by CBS Television Stations and Weigel Broadcasting (the latter of which holds responsibility of affiliate distribution to stations not owned by CBS) that features programs from the CBS Television Distribution (now CBS Media Ventures) library, including archival footage from CBS News.
-The network launched on that date with most of the CBS-owned television stations (except for its CW and independent stations in markets where the group maintains a duopoly) as well as Weigel-owned CBS affiliate WDJT-TV in Milwaukee among its charter outlets.
+The network launched on that date with most of the CBS-owned television stations as well as Weigel-owned CBS affiliate WDJT-TV in Milwaukee among its charter outlets.
 On September 3, 2018, KTVT replaced Decades with Start TV.